Documentation

 MakeNanoWork operates as a server API and is intended for use exclusively with your backend server.
 Exposing your API key to client-side applications will most certainly compromise the security of your account.

-* (2) Webhook Notification on Success: The webhook will be triggered exclusively upon successful processing.
+* (2) Webhook Notification on success: The webhook will be triggered exclusively upon successful processing.
 It will include the same data as the GET API response, including any additional metadata submitted as part of the initial request (as outlined in point 1).

-* (3) Polling for Processing Status: To monitor the status of the transaction, you may poll the designated API endpoint.
+* (3) Polling for processing status: To monitor the status of the transaction, you may poll the designated API endpoint.
 It is advisable to limit polling to instances where the customer is actively awaiting the completion of the process.
 A polling interval of every 2 seconds is recommended for optimal performance.
 Once the funds have been received by MakeNanoWork (received_at), it is recommended to conceal the XNO account to prevent the customer from inadvertently sending multiple payments.

 All dates used in responses are at UTC time.